HAJEKEL/CV_LTH_pre-training_depth-estimation/README.md

-# DARTS Search Reproduction
+# Depth estimation fine tuning Reproduction

 This repository contains instructions for reproducing the experiments that answer the research question:
 Can we aggressively trim down the complexity of pre-trained models, without damaging their downstream transferability on the depth estimation task?
-The experimental setup involves a google colab [ipynb file](https://github.com/HAJEKEL/EfficientNetV2_paper_reproduction/blob/main/darts_search.ipynb) running on a Google Compute Engine (GCE) virtual machine instance with a GPU.
+The experimental setup involves a google colab [ipynb file](https://github.com/HAJEKEL/CV_LTH_pre-training_depth-estimation) running on a Google Compute Engine (GCE) virtual machine instance with a GPU.
 The source code to obtain the masks through iterative magnitude pruning  code can be found in the [CV_LTH_Pre-training](https://github.com/HAJEKEL/CV_LTH_Pre-training) repo.

 ## Prerequisites